What is MARS?

 MARS members stations meet periodically in scheduled networks on

 military frequencies outside of the amateur bands.
-There are

 Return to the MARS homepage.